|

 based on an 'either/or' view of science and religion, wherein anything explained

+by science can have nothing to do with God.
 One symptom of this are the 'urban legends' that circulate through the

 Christian community.
 A common theme of such stories is "science defeated or